Kong/kong/CONTRIBUTING.md

 [Back to TOC](#table-of-contents)

-#### Static linting
+#### Static Code Analysis

-As mentioned in the guidelines to submit a patch, the linter must succeed.
-We use [Luacheck](https://github.com/mpeterv/luacheck) to statically lint our Lua code.
+As mentioned in the guidelines to submit a patch, the static code analysis (IE, lint) must succeed.
+We use [Luacheck](https://github.com/mpeterv/luacheck) to lint our Lua code.
 You can lint the code like so:

 ```
-$ make lint
+$ make sca
 ```

 Or: